 B.A. in Film and Media Arts is a liberal arts program that blends film theory and criticism with film production.
 The program includes a robust curriculum in cinema studies and production.
 Students are immersed in the study of film, while creating their own short films within the program in documentary, narrative and/or experimental forms.
 Students receive training on state-of-the-art digital cameras and post-production facilities.
 Students graduating with this degree will be prepared in the areas of film criticism, screen writing and film production.

 Both majors have many opportunities both inside and outside the classroom to gain hands-on experience and real-world knowledge of the industry.
 Students work on film projects locally and around the country and participate in internships at small production companies and large movie studios, alike.
 The program also brings in leading industry professionals to give students an insider's view of the business.
-It also features a travel course that takes students to the Cannes Film Festival in France.

 Students have access to state-of-the-art cameras, production and post-production facilities, and industry standard editing software.
 Facilities also include two surround-sound screening rooms, a black box studio for three-camera TV production, a TV control room, an audio edit suite and foley room, a video and film production lab, 3-D printing facilities, and a digital arts and 3-D animation lab.